The COVID-19 vaccine

 reason.
 Yet disaster might have been averted had the engineers stepped back from

-Yes, but what if were wrong?
-If only we had such love for God to allow
+Yes, “But what if we’re wrong?”
+If only we had such love for God as to

-any harm in abortion.
-These are all assurances made by those who
+don’t see any harm in social media.
+These are all assurances made by those

-Faith of the Church.
+of the Church.
 And fine assurances they are.
+Remember the Columbia.

 Therefore, the lesson here is a lesson